Skip to main content

 2. Extract the JRE.

-3. Rename the folder «jre8».
+3. Rename the folder jre8.

-4. Move the folder to an appropriate location (e.g., the EnterpriseManager install folder).
+4. Move the folder to an appropriate location, such as the Enterprise Manager install folder.

-7. In the app folder, drill-down into Contents/MacOS.
+7. In the app folder, open Contents/MacOS.

-8. Open the EnterpriseManager.ini file.
+8. Open the EnterpriseManager.ini file and make the following edits:

 9. Save the file.

-You should be able to double-click and run the EnterpriseManager.app.
-You might see a security message that asks you to allow the app to run, as it was download from an unknown location.
-Go to MacOS Settings > Security and allow EnterpriseManager to open.
+You can now open and run EnterpriseManager.app.
+If a security message appears because the app was downloaded from an unknown location, go to macOS Settings > Security and allow Enterprise Manager to open.

 Automatic Updates

-The Enterprise Manager (EM) can automatically check for updates.
-The OpCon administrator should define the update site(s) allowed for the environment.
-EM supports update sites through an http site, FTP site, or a local network directory.
+Enterprise Manager can automatically check for updates.
+The OpCon administrator defines the update site or sites allowed for the environment.
+Enterprise Manager supports update sites through an HTTP site, FTP site, or a local network directory.

 caution